 The Gallery has no reason to believe that any of the works in its collection were unlawfully confiscated during the Nazi/WWII era.
 It is our hope that continuing research into the provenance of works in the collection will allow us to determine with certainty where they were during this period of time.

 The value of the research conducted cannot be overstated.
 By exercising due diligence in searching for all the information we can reasonably gather regarding our permanent collection, and the commensurate understanding of the works we hold in public trust, we reflect the core values of this institution.

-Information or questions concerning these works, contact Liana Radvak, Manager, Collections Information Resources.
+Information or questions concerning these works, contact Liana Radvak, Registrar, Collections Information Resources.

 Board Ad Hoc Committee on the Spoliation of Art in Europe (1933-45)

 - William Innes